Effective July 1, 2015 - June 30, 2016

 - NJ Transit permits may also park in Faculty/Staff (Orange) surface lots 4 and 5 on weekend nights Friday beginning at 4:00pm until 11:59pm Sunday.
 Overnight parking is prohibited in lots 4 and 5 on weekday nights.
 All resident vehicles must be moved from Lots 4 and 5 before 11:59pm Sunday.

-C. Resident Students – Thirty credits or less
+C. Resident Students – Twenty-nine credits or less

 - Exceptions may be granted for medical or academic needs.
 To apply for an exception, please fill out a Parking Exception Request.

-- A car sharing program (ZipCar) is available and information can be found at www.zipcar.com/montclair
+- A car sharing program (ZipCar) is available.

 D. Full-time University employees and/or Adjunct Faculty (Virtual Permits)